If you’re feeling a little peckish during your visit to the Museum, there’s a wealth of places to pick up a bite to eat

 Wine bar specialising in tapas, with accommodation, private hire space, and lovely garden to boot.

 The Black Horse Pub

-Cosy country pub with gardens and enclosed playground, serving homemade fresh food for all ages.
+Cosy country pub with gardens and enclosed playground approx 20 minute walk away.
 Access for all, ample parking and camping available.
 Famous for its hot air ballooning.
 If you pre-book a table for lunch you can leave your car at the pub while you visit the Museum.
 See the Black Horse website for full details.

 The Nags Head

 Once Roald Dahl’s pub of choice, this 15th Century inn is a little further afield (about 20 minutes walk from the Museum).
 Serves award-winning food, has rooms available, and boasts a large garden.

 You can bring your own food to the Museum to eat in our picnic room.
 This area can get busy during peak times (during the school holidays) and are available on a first come, first served basis.
 If the weather is nice you can also picnic on the Buryfield nearby.

 The Chilterns boasts a huge variety of places to eat, far too many to list them all here.
 We recommend looking at the Visit Chilterns website for ideas if you fancy eating a little bit further afield.